70

 ROI Score: 70/100 · Fair Value

-The University of Pittsburgh-Pittsburgh Campus earns a CampusROI score of 70 (Fair Value tier), one of the stronger results for a large public research university in this batch.
-Sticker tuition is $21,926 in-state and $41,430 out-of-state, with a net price of $30,434 -- notably high for an in-state public, reflecting Pitt's premium-priced model within the Pennsylvania system.
+The University of Pittsburgh-Pittsburgh Campus earns a CampusROI score of 70 (Fair Value tier), one of the stronger results for a large public research university in our dataset.
+Sticker tuition is $21,926 in-state and $41,430 out-of-state, with a net price of $30,434 - notably high for an in-state public, reflecting Pitt's premium-priced model within the Pennsylvania system.
 Median earnings six years out are $44,300, climbing to $66,125 at ten years, with an 8.4-year payback period.
-The standout subscore is completion at 85.5% (subscore 94) -- Pitt graduates the vast majority of its entering class, which is the single biggest driver of its strong overall ROI.
+The standout subscore is completion at 85.5% (subscore 94) - Pitt graduates the vast majority of its entering class, which is the single biggest driver of its strong overall ROI.
 Repayment rates are healthy at 84.2% three-year (subscore 83), and the debt-to-earnings ratio of 0.547 (subscore 64) reflects manageable debt relative to wage outcomes.
 Pitt enrolls 20,370 undergraduates with a relatively low 14% Pell rate, signaling a wealthier student body that contributes to the strong repayment performance.
 The school's deep engineering, computer science, and pharmacy pipelines drive its earnings premium and ROI position.

 Payback Period